OneChiswick - United against StreetSpace Changes

 Acton Lane and South Parade – one interminable traffic jam.

 BUT AREN'T THE CHANGES SO RIDICULOUS THAT THEY ARE BOUND TO REVERSE THEM ANYWAY?

-Some people think that but unfortunately there is no guarantee.
-We have witnessed Hounslow Councillor's intransigence in the face of huge local opposition, and despite 88% or respondents saying NO to the Grove Park closures their mantra is 'it is not a referendum'.
+We have witnessed Hounslow Councillor's intransigence in the face of huge local opposition, and despite 88% of respondents saying NO to the Grove Park closures their mantra is 'it is not a referendum'.
 So why consult if the results are ignored?
 There is such determination by the minority cycling lobby and more extreme climate emergency lobbies that they won’t give up an inch until they are forced to change.
 And by then it might be too late for the businesses, shops, the disadvantaged.
 This is not going to be an easy battle but it is so important for the future of our community.
 There are challenges on several fronts.
 We need to be ready and put on a really professional case.